CarsonDavis/CarsonDavis.github.io/_posts/2024-11-01-cover_design.md

-When making the bands, create a single band of the correct dimensions, slightly darker than the cover material.
-The position it at the very top of the spine and copy paste it for each band.
-Measure on the book from the top of the spine to the top of each band and use math in the tranform panel to add the numbers to each band.

 Once you make the band text, you can align vertically and distribute horizontally.
 You always want to select the bands first, and then the text.